lucaspec/tiktok-automation/README.md

 ./generate_vid.sh
 ```

-output video will be found in output folder
+the output video will be found in output folder

+**NOTE:** Make sure to download [tesseract.exe](https://tesseract-ocr.github.io/tessdoc/Downloads.html) and link its path at the start of ocr.py

 ## Adjust to your own needs